 Oldenburgia paradoxa Less.

 The plants produce a number of single, stalkless, tan-coloured capitula (flower heads) that nestle in the cushion of leaves.
 Each capitulum is about 25mm in diameter with several rows of firm, woolly bracts and small white florets in each head.
-Plants flower from January to October with a peak in April.
+Plants flower in late summer, winter and spring (from January to October), with a peak in late summer to autumn (April).

-This species is listed as LC (Least Concern).
+This species is noth threatned, and is Red Listed as LC (Least Concern).

 Distribution and habitat